 We entered into a five-year sublease that commenced on June 1, 2001 for approximately 2,830 square feet for our executive offices located at 189 Wells Avenue, Suite 200, Newton, Massachusetts 02459.
-The base rent for the year ended December 31, 2004 was approximately \$110,000 and is subject to increase in subsequent years.
+The base rent for the year ended December 31, 2005 was approximately \$110,000.
 The sublease is a so-called "triple net" lease, meaning that we must pay our proportionate share of items such as property taxes, insurance and operating costs.
-During 2004, there were no capital expenditures related to our leased premises.
-During 2005 we will be reviewing our needs for office space in anticipation of securing suitable facilities for use upon expiration of our current sublease in May 2006.
+In connection with the lease we have issued a letter of credit which is secured by restricted cash on deposit with the bank as a security deposit in the amount of \$21,933 which is renewed annually.
+During 2005, there were no capital expenditures related to our leased premises.
+Our sublease expires in May of 2006.
+We are actively seeking to obtain new leased space and expect to secure suitable leased facilities and complete a move prior to the expiration of our current sublease.